 In the Personal section all of these attributes are either in the PERSON table or derived from it, as is the case for Calendar and Shift.
 The values seen come from my person record, AJE – Andrew Jeffery.

-- First Name, Last Name and Display Name – As you enter a First Name and Last Name the Display Name is derived according to the System Setting in the Organizations application, it is in the People section.
+- First Name, Last Name and Display Name – As you enter a First Name and Last Name the Display Name is derived according to the System Setting in the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More application, it is in the People section.
 In my system the radio button is set to “First Name Last Name” – a concatenation of the two values with a space between.
 The Display Name is very important, as it is used throughout Maximo and should for privacy reasons by the main field used to identify a person, so that it can be easily anonymised after the person record is no longer needed.

 - Address, City, State/Province, Zip/Postal Code – There are 9 address fields, some are hidden.
 We need to be careful how these fields are used as their use can introduce privacy issue for the Maximo system in some territories.
 My recommendation is hide them.

 - Primary Phone and Primary Email Address – A person record can have multiple phone and email addresses of which only one of each is marked as Primary.
 The button at the end of the field, Show/Manage Values is used to enter additional phone or email addresses, or to change which will be set as Primary.
 These are important fields used for communication.